Are you annoyed by your tomato plant’s bottom leaves turning yellow? If so, you are probably wondering why it happens, and how to fix it.

 It is also possible to see nutrient deficiencies if your soil pH is too high.
 You can add elemental sulfur or sulfates (iron or aluminum) to lower soil pH.

-However, don’t add anything until you do a soil test.
+Remember: don’t add anything to your garden until you do a soil test.
 Otherwise, you could be trying to solve a problem you do not have.

 Lack of Nutrients in Soil

 Even if the soil pH is in the proper range (6.0 to 6.5 for tomato plants), there may still be a lack of nutrients in the soil.

 A deficiency of any mobile nutrient in the soil will prevent a tomato plant from absorbing enough of that nutrient through its roots.
 This will cause the bottom leaves of the plant to turn yellow.

 To fix a deficiency of nitrogen, phosphorus, or potassium, you can use an NPK fertilizer.
 (I explain what the numbers on a bag of fertilizer mean in this article).

 You can also use supplements that are meant to provide a dose of a specific nutrient:

 - You can learn more about high-nitrogen fertilizers here.